BenAlaf/trivia-snake-game/README.md

 # Trivia Snake Game

-A modern twist on the classic Snake game, combining real-time gameplay with trivia challenges.
+A modern twist to the classic Snake game, combining real-time gameplay with trivia challenges.
 The player controls a snake and must collect the correct answer to each question, while avoiding incorrect ones and navigating the board.

 ## Features
 - Trivia-based gameplay: answer questions by collecting the correct apple